coralogix/cloudformation-coralogix-aws/aws-integrations/lambda-integrations/s3/README.md

 * AWS account (Your AWS user should have permissions to create lambdas and IAM roles).
 * Coralogix account.
 * AWS S3 bucket.
-* In case you use SSM you should first deploy the [SSM lambda layer](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/create/app?applicationId=arn:aws:serverlessrepo:eu-central-1:597078901540:applications/Coralogix-Lambda-SSMLayer)
+* in case you use Secret Manager you should first deploy the [SM lambda layer](https://serverlessrepo.aws.amazon.com/applications/eu-central-1/597078901540/Coralogix-Lambda-SSMLayer), you should only deploy one layer per region.

 ## Fields